-- (iii) the other person intends that the contribution be used to generate a financial return for the investor, even if no return, or a loss, is in fact generated; and - (b) has no day-to-day control over the use of the contribution. - (4) For the purposes of subsection (2)(b)(iii), a person manages financial risk when the person- - (a) manages the financial consequences to the person of particular events or circumstances occurring or not occurring; or - (b) avoids or limits the financial consequences of fluctuations in, or in the value of, receipts or costs, including prices and interest rates. - (5) Regulations designating a financial product in terms of subsection (2) may specify the financial sector regulator that is the responsible authority for regulating the providers of the financial the designated product.
+- (a) manages the financial consequences to the person of particular events or circumstances occurring or not occurring; or - (b) avoids or limits the financial consequences of fluctuations in, or in the value of, receipts or costs, including prices and interest rates. - (5) Regulations designating a financial product in terms of subsection (2) may specify the financial sector regulator that is the responsible authority for the designated product.